Is Stem Cell Facelift a new phenomenon?

 The problem up to now has been where to get the stem cells.
 The first place scientists looked was, naturally, embryos.
 But it generated a political storm.
 Thanks to the prodigal efforts at institutions like Univ. of Wisconsin (my alma mater), the genetic code of skin type cells was cracked to allow differentiated cells like skin to turn back the clock and become stem cells.
 Not a simple process.

 On the other hand, every plastic surgeon doing liposuction has had a wealth of stem cells at his disposal.
 We just didn’t know it!
+Your own fat tissue can be centrifuged and processed to yield a pellet of adipose stem cells.
 How many stem cells?
-About a billion in every one of those liposuction cannisters.
-Easy to get.
+There are about a billion in every one of those liposuction cannisters.
+Adipose stem cells are easy to get.
 Simple to process.
 Fat, the same tissue people spend time, money and energy to remove, has within it the power to heal, to restore.
 Those stem cells explain why the skin of the face looks so much better after fat transfer.
-As a matter of fact, those of us doing a lot of fat grafting have been doing stem cell therapy for years without knowing.
+As a matter of fact, those of us doing a lot of fat grafting have been doing a form of stem cell therapy for years without knowing.

 How ironic that the unlocked healing power of genetic expression is being delivered not by a politically charged embryo, or a retro-engineered laboratory cell, but by that unwanted guest, fat.